smartmobilefactory/SMF-Fastlane-Commons/commons/ios/smf_upload_with_sparkle/README.md

             ...,
             "<env_variable_name_for_credential>": {                         \
                 "jenkins_credential_name" : "new_jenkins_credential_key",   |____ this section should be added
-                "type" : "<credential type>"                                |       # tpye is optional and defaults to 'string'
+                "type" : "<credential type>"                                |       # type is optional and defaults to 'string'
             },                                                              /
     },
     "build_variants" : { ... }